 We took him home that night and suddenly my thoughts changed from “This was God’s will,” to “WHY?
 Why would God put his birth mother through such heartache?”
 What made me so special that I was the woman who was chosen to raise this son while another woman was left empty?
 It made no sense to me and seemed to go against everything I believed God to be.

-Ever since his birth, I have thought about these questions on a daily basis.
-How could I reconcile my feelings that God had intended for me to find him, and that the stars had basically aligned in every way possible to bring him to me, while knowing that miles away a woman I loved was grieving his loss?
+Ever since his birth, I have thought about these questions daily.
+How could I reconcile my feelings that God had intended for me to find him, and that the stars had basically aligned in every way possible to bring him to me while knowing that miles away a woman I loved was grieving his loss?
 God certainly loved her just as much as He loved me—I couldn’t wrap my head around it.

 After many years of soul-searching, I have finally come to a conclusion that has brought my soul some peace.
-Of course, this is just my opinion, based off of my Christian beliefs of who God is, and I’m sure that there are many who would disagree with me.
+Of course, this is just my opinion, based on my Christian beliefs of who God is, and I’m sure that many would disagree with me.
 But, for those who may share a similar belief system as I do, I wanted to express my thoughts.